You will be surprised at how many ways photography improves our physical and mental health.

 Photographer Tara Wray said that she always feels better after doing some photography.

 Even at these times when she doesn’t want to do it and forcing herself to do it, she feels better after doing it.

-Photographer described camera being as a sort of protection and a reason to be somewhere.
-And “taking what you think is a good picture becomes kind of inner relaxation”.
+The photographer described the camera as a sort of protection and a reason to be somewhere.
+And “taking what you think is a good picture becomes a kind of inner relaxation”.